SEE-GEO/ccic/docs/intro.md

 ## Relevance

 The TIWP quantifies the amount of ice particles in clouds.
-Non-zero TIWP occurs where water vapor is lifted up high-enough in the atmosphere to condense and temperatures are low enough and/or concentrations of ice-nucleating particles are high for cloud droplets to freeze.
-TIWP thus traces intensive convective activity.
-Furthermore, ice particles play a crucial role in regulating the radiative energy balance of the atmosphere.
+High TIWP values occur in clouds that are high or thick enough to reach temperatures where cloud droplets freeze.
+TIWP thus traces clouds in the atmosphere and can be used to study and track storms.
+Moreover, ice clouds play a crucial role in regulating the radiative energy balance of the atmosphere.

 The CCIC TIWP estimates have been thoroughly validated and shown to be consistent with in-situ and air-borne and ground-based cloud-radar measurements